Dew of Your Youth

 If you’ve ever tried to organize your soul with Markdown, welcome.

-Language learning as obsession, memory systems, and pedagogy.
+Categories Learning & Languages Language learning as obsession, memory systems, and pedagogy.

-Genealogy deep-dives, travel stories, cultural identity unraveling.
+Heritage & Identity Genealogy deep-dives, travel stories, cultural identity

 Learning & Languages